 On the other hand, the consumers are the taxpayers under the cross-border e-commerce scheme.
-Normally the e-commerce platform will calculate the applicable duties, taxes on the checkout page.
+Normally the e-commerce platform will calculate the applicable duties, and taxes on the checkout page.
 The customer then pays the total amount via an e-payment system that can be integrated into the e-commerce platform.

 Quota on RMB5,000 and 26,000 for Tariff-free

 Currently, the import tariff-free quota on a single transaction is RMB 5,000, and the annual quota per person is RMB 26,000.
-Under these limits, the import tariff is set at 0%, the VAT and consumption tax are discounted 30% of the standard rate applicable to the type of goods.
+Under these limits, the import tariff is set at 0%, and the VAT and consumption tax are discounted at 30% of the standard rate applicable to the type of goods.
 We usually call this “cross-border e-commerce integrated tax“.